2022 in Bare Knuckle Fighting Championship: BKFC Thailand 2: Iconic Impact

 BKFC Thailand 2: Iconic Impact was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on May 7, 2022, in Pattaya, Thailand.

 Background

 In the main event, Sirimongkol Singmanasak and Mike Vetrila competed for the inaugural BKFC Thailand Light Heavyweight Championship.

 The co-main event saw Souris Manfredi facing Fani Peloumpi for the inaugural BKFC Thailand Women's Strawweight Championship.

 Results

 Bare Knuckle Fighting Championship Fight Night: Omaha

-Bare Knuckle Fighting Championship Fight Night: Omaha was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on May 13, 2022, at the Liberty First Credit Union Arena in Omaha, Nebraska, USA.
+Bare Knuckle Fighting Championship Fight Night: Omaha (also known as BKFC Fight Night 8) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on May 13, 2022, at the Liberty First Credit Union Arena in Omaha, Nebraska, USA.

 Background

 The event featured the promotion's return to Omaha.

 The originally planned main event of a rematch between Bec Rawlings and Britain Hart was cancelled due to Hart having a medical emergency.
 The light heavyweight bout between Dakota Cochrane and Josh Dyer served as the new main event.